Last updated on September 27th, 2022

 Ajwain Is an Effective Digestive Aid

-• It is a carminative herb that helps relieve gas and bloating.
+- It is a carminative herb that helps relieve gas and bloating.
 According to Ayurveda texts, It can be used to treat various digestive issues, including gas and bloating.
 Modern science has begun to back up these claims.
-According to the WebMD website, ajwain has enzymes that regulate the flow of stomach acids.
-Also, studies have shown that Ajwain contains chemicals that help relax the digestive tract’s smooth muscle lining.
+Studies have shown that Ajwain contains chemicals that help relax the digestive tract’s smooth muscle lining.

 Ajwain Is Antibacterial and Antifungal